nehapatlolla/sql-fundamentals/sql.md

 - not null
 - only be one primary key constraint per table.

-2. Auto increment - You dont to give an id , automatically increases the
+2. Auto increment - You dont to give an id , automatically increases the next row, in sql server we use identity(1,1)

 3. unique